What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 The Rise of Multiple Text Encoders

-Stable Diffusion 1: Word-Based Understanding
+Stable Diffusion 1: Understanding Words and Short Phrases

 flowchart LR